Two-Chapter Excerpt from Erik's Revelation

 “I don’t think—”

 “It’s part of the deal.
-I need someone full time.
+I need someone full-time.
 You know as well as I do that horses require more than a few hours a day.
-I still have a full-time job, so I’m counting on someone to be there.”
+I still have a full-time job, so I’m counting on someone to be there in the event there’s an emergency.”

 He shrugged, not a hint of frustration on his face.
 “As long as you don’t mind sharing, the cabins have a bedroom upstairs and a pull-out sofa downstairs.
 Plenty of room for a small family.”